Wi11ione/wi11ione.github.io/_pages/research.md

 ---

-#### Work in progress 2024.3-Present
+### Work in progress 2024.3-Present
 <div class="research-grid">
   <a class="research-item" href="{{ site.url }}/research/self-evolving-learning/safety-critical-scenario-generation/scenario-diversity/">
     <div class="research-content">
       <img src="/images/paper1-framework.png" alt="Scenario Diversity">
       <div class="research-text">
-        <h4>Quantifying the diversity of scenarios and improving the diversity in safety-critical scenario generation for a comprehensive evaluation of autonomous vehicles.</h4>
+        <h4>We are working on quantifying the diversity of scenarios and improving the diversity in safety-critical scenario generation for a comprehensive evaluation of autonomous vehicles.</h4>
       </div>
     </div>
   </a>